After floods, epidemic fear haunts Bihar

 Reports stated that the water level had receded in Madhepura town and the situation was improving fast in this worst-hit district.

-Taking serious cognizance of the complaints received from several quarters against District Magistrate of Madhepura Rajesh Kumar for his alleged reluctance in looking after the relief and rescue operations, the state government removed him from the post and transferred Atish Chandra, Managing Director of the COMPFED, there.
+Taking cognizance of the complaints received from several quarters against District Magistrate of Madhepura Rajesh Kumar for his alleged reluctance in looking after the relief and rescue operations, the state government removed him from the post and transferred Atish Chandra, Managing Director of the COMPFED, there.

 Mr Kumar has been made director of the ICDS.